aximgeo/tech-blog/posts/basemaps/vector-basemaps.md

     });
 });
 ```
-To add a basemap to the gallery widget, create a new [Basemap](https://developers.arcgis.com/javascript/3/jsapi/basemap-amd.html) object with it's collection of [BasemapLayers](https://developers.arcgis.com/javascript/3/jsapi/basemaplayer-amd.html) and add it to the gallery's constructor.
+To add a vector tile basemap to the gallery widget, create a new [Basemap](https://developers.arcgis.com/javascript/3/jsapi/basemap-amd.html) object with it's collection of [BasemapLayers](https://developers.arcgis.com/javascript/3/jsapi/basemaplayer-amd.html) and add it to the gallery's constructor.
+Required properties for each basemap layer object include `styleUrl` and `type`.

 ```javascript
 require([